Free Shipping on Orders over $75 to the Contiguous US

 "Is it mold or root hairs?" has to be one of the most common questions new growers have when growing their first tray of microgreens.
 To the untrained eye, they can look the same, but with some practice and reference photos, you will easily be able to identify their distinct differences.

 Root hairs look kind of like fluffy cotton, and they are most prominent at the beginning of the sprouting stage.
-However, seeing root hairs just at the base of the growing medium even when your microgreens are older is still common.
+These fuzzy bits at the base of your microgreens are the root hairs, and they're nothing to worry about.
+However, they're easy to confuse with mold until you've developed a more trained eye.

 When you're identifying mold on your microgreens, there are some key factors to keep in mind.
 Mold, often appearing as spider-web-like strands, can overtake a tray of microgreens when given the right conditions.
 Mold and fungi thrive without proper drainage, air circulation, and lighting.